 "So what if you don't have any friends?"
 Shinji asked.

 The three of them looked at each other, because they knew what would happen.
 The construction worker deaths still hadn't stopped, not completely.
 "Don't worry," Hikari told Shinji.
 "I know it can be hard to make friends in a new school, but we're all going to stick together, alright?
 We wouldn't just let you die."
 It was one thing not to reach out to others when there wasn't any particular reason to do so.
 It was another thing to refrain from reaching out when the fate viewer made it so clear that there were two lives that depended on contact with other human beings: the other person's and one's own.

 Shinji didn't find out until the following day that, "This is what he summoned me here for."
 The giant purple robot.
 His father hadn't even come to greet him or give him orders: Misato was the one who put him up at her place, and the only ones here were a bunch of technicians.

 Why purple?
 Was it another manifestation of how little Gendo cared about his son that he stuck him in the purple one?
 Should he put up with this?
-He didn't have any reason to get in there for these tests other than vague curiosity, after all, and maybe if he made enough trouble Gendo would have to take notice of him, that was what other kids did when their parents didn't pay any attention to them.
+He didn't have any reason to get in there, after all, and maybe if he made enough trouble Gendo would have to take notice of him, that was what other kids did when their parents didn't pay any attention to them.